unionai/unionai-docs/source/data-plane-setup/data-plane-setup-on-azure.md

 Union requires permissions to read Azure network resources and assign the `Network Contributor` role to the underlying Union Kubernetes cluster.

-[Create a role assignment](https://learn.microsoft.com/en-us/azure/role-based-access-control/role-assignments-portal) to allow Union to read VNet resources.
-These permissions should be scoped to the target Virtual Network (VNet) where the application will be deployed.
+[Create a role assignment](https://learn.microsoft.com/en-us/azure/role-based-access-control/role-assignments-portal) to allow Union to read VNet resources and assign roles.
+These permissions should be scoped to the target Virtual Network (VNet).
 Follow these steps to set up the required access:

 1. Navigate to the Azure portal and locate the target VNet.
 2. In the VNet's access control (IAM) section, create a new role assignment.